Be a volunteer, make a difference

 K9 Fire Patrol

-Our K9 Fire Patrol is a wildfire prevention group run by our Wildfire and Rural Prevention Officers at Surrey Fire & Rescue Service.
-Members of the group work alongside Surrey Fire & Rescue Service, providing eyes and ears (and wagging tails!) across the Surrey countryside, delivering a wildfire prevention message.
+Our K9 Fire Patrol is a wildfire prevention group run by our Wildfire and Rural Prevention Officers at Surrey Fire and Rescue Service.
+Members of the group work alongside Surrey Fire and Rescue Service, providing eyes and ears (and wagging tails!) across the Surrey countryside, delivering a wildfire prevention message.